Bootstrapping, autonomous testing, and initialization system for Si/Si$_x$Ge$_{1-x}$ multi-quantum-dot devices: BATIS: Design and implementation

+Idealized successful and failing measurements for this stage are visualized in the left and right panels, respectively, in the second row in Fig.~\ref{fig:physics_steps}(b).
+The turn-on process in real QD devices is not always straightforward, as even fully functional devices may fail to turn on correctly during initial testing.
+If the algorithm encounters a problem during global turn-on, it has a recovery pathway through optional \textit{illumination} via 780~\si{\nano\meter} light to adjust the microscopic configuration, magnitude, and sign of trapped charge, which can dramatically alter the device's response to gate voltages~\cite{Wolfe24-COI}; see Fig.~\ref{fig:algorithm}.

+After illumination, the global accumulation stage is reinitiated.
+If the preference is not to use illumination, BATIS allows skipping of this step and proceeding directly to repeating the global turn-on stage.
+Whether or not illumination should be used is an option that is predefined in the configuration file.

-Determining the turn-on voltages V$_\mathcal{P}$ relies on fitting to a phenomenological function that mimics the expected behavior of the signal.
-Prior to fitting, the raw data is preprocessed to clean the signal.
-The preprocessing involves cropping the data to avoid non-linearities at the extreme limits of the data acquisition electronics followed by smoothing the data to remove noise from the signal.
-The processed signal is then fit to a function of the form
+Determination of the turn-on voltages $V_\mathcal{P}$ relies on fitting to a phenomenological function that mimics the expected behavior of the signal.
+Before fitting, the raw data are preprocessed to clean the signal.
+The preprocessing involves cropping the data to avoid nonlinearities at the extremes of the data-acquisition electronics, followed by smoothing to remove noise from the signal and normalization.
+We then parameterize the $I$-$V$ response of the device using

+where $V_0$ is the center of the step function and $\nicefrac{1}{4\delta V}$ is the slope at $V_0$.
+This function mimics the expected exponential behavior of the Fermi-Dirac distribution of electron energies with respect to gate voltages~\cite{Dirac26-OQM, Zannoni99-OIG, Bardeen47-SSC}.
+Similarly to the $I$-$V$ characteristics of metal–oxide–semiconductor field-effect transistors, an expected saturation will occur, leading to a roughly sigmoidal shape \cite{Dacey53-FET}.